yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/Shape Correspondence/README.md

 The model we learn often covers a collection of objects of **a specific category**.

-[toc]

 <img src="https://raw.githubusercontent.com/yzy1996/Image-Hosting/master/20210707114641.png" alt="image-20210526160159027" style="zoom: 50%;" />

 ## Definition

 **Shape correspondence problem** is stated as finding a set of corresponding points between given shapes.

-**Dense semantic correspondence** â given two images, the goal is to predict for each pixel in the former, the corresponding pixel in the latter.
+**Dense semantic correspondence** - given two images, the goal is to predict for each pixel in the former, the corresponding pixel in the latter.

 **Sparse correspondences** focus on only a few keypoints.